Table of contents

 It is the best to start with a domain name which should be catchy, short and unambiguous.
 Most often it is the name of your brand.

 Detailed information should be placed in the sections.
 The most important among them are “about” and “contact”.
 Fill the first one with a description of your company and photos of your greatest achievements.
-The second subpage is the space for the address of the headquarter, telephone number, e-mail, map and driving directions.
+The second subpage is the space for the address of the headquarter, a local phone number or toll-free number of your business, e-mail, map, and driving directions.

 The good thing is as well to create place on you webpage which would be intended for the clients opinions and reviews.
 Bazaarvoice infographic below shows how reading reviews impacts sales.